coredns/coredns.io/content/middleware/dnstap.md

 +++
 title = "dnstap"
-description = "*dnstap* enables logging to dnstap, a flexible, structured binary log format for DNS software: http://dnstap.info. " weight = 7 tags = [  "middleware" , "dnstap" ]
-categories = [ "middleware" ]
+description = "*dnstap* enables logging to dnstap, a flexible, structured binary log format for DNS software: http://dnstap.info." weight = 7 tags = [ "middleware", "dnstap" ] categories = [ "middleware" ]
-date = "2017-07-24T15:25:40+00:00"
+date = "2017-07-27T12:53:47.834421"
 +++

 There is a buffer, expect at least 13 requests before the server sends its dnstap messages to the socket.